A Job Kept Me Home

 I had to change his thinking immediately.
 "Look, I just lost my family last summer.
 I'm about to have disc surgery on my back, and may not ever ride again, and now, you're telling me I should just put him down?
 No. Whatever happens, I can't accept there's no hope before you've even tried.
 You have to try."
 We hung up.
 I just couldn't believe what was happening to my life.

 The family lawyers were still wrangling over my deceased family's finances, and lack of will or insurance policies.
-They sided with logic, and advised me to put him down, too.
+They sided with logic and advised me to put him down, too.
 I wasn't in a good place to argue, but I knew Pullman had one of the finest equine surgical centers in America.
 I had to have faith.
-I insisted, and told them I'd call again later.
+I insisted and told them I'd call again later.

 My older sister, Una, not a horse owner, but my biggest supporter, went to the barn to see Seraphim before we left for Seattle.
-As she walked into the barn talking to the barn owner, Seraphim's dark chestnut face, with it's bright white star and stripe, peered out of his stall.
+As she walked into the barn talking to the barn owner, Seraphim's dark chestnut face, with its bright white star and stripe, peered out of his stall.
 He looked at her, and nickered loudly; her voice sounded just like mine, so where was Stacey?
 He nuzzled her chest, bringing tears to Una's eyes.
 Later that night, she sat beside my hospital bed, and we agreed to try and save Seraphim.
 We arranged for his surgery at The College of Veterinary Science at Washington State University.
 Una took me to Seattle for surgery at Children's the next morning.

 When I found myself waking up slowly from my back surgery, I thought I could hear someone.
 A young, friendly Doctor was trying to talk to me.
 He touched my toes.
 "Did you feel that?"
 Yes; now I could feel it.
 He smiled broadly.
 My left leg felt so warm.
-As I became more awake, pain started burning down my lower back and leg - and nothing would touch the pain but time, the doctor told me.
+As I became more awake, the pain started burning down my lower back and leg - and nothing would touch the pain but time, the doctor told me.
 Una told me my friends were taking care of Seraphim and he was OK; a shot for my pain now, so I could sleep.

 The medication brought strange dreams, and stranger faces.
 Oh, how I missed my mother.
 My little sister.
 I could feel the echo of something so sad.
-Even in my dreams I seemed alone; but now Seraphim came for me, I was riding him over the hills of Pullman.
+Even in my dreams, I seemed alone; but now Seraphim came for me, I was riding him over the hills of Pullman.
 Golden, rolling hills.
 The pain was moving away.

 How was my horse?
 My sister told me as she laced my shoes, that he was better than the veterinarians expected.
-Evidently, there was a shadow on his x-ray making the break look worse that it was; all they had to do was remove the broken tip, and he should be sound again.
+Evidently, there was a shadow on his x-ray making the break look worse than it was; all they had to do was remove the broken tip, and he should be sound again.
 My world seemed to shift; my horse would be OK.
 She told me there was someone riding him now, and as soon as I could put my jeans and boots on by myself, I could drive over the pass, and back to Seraphim.
 I saw this as a challenge; I wanted to go back to Pullman.
-The house was missing too many voices.
+This house was missing too many voices.